Anvithanm/INFO5100_002472965_AnvithaHiriadka/FinalProject/src/main/java/com/example/finalproject/README.md

 # Handwritten Number Recognizer
 This project is a handwritten number recognizer implemented in Java using JavaFX for the GUI and TensorFlow based model for number recognition.<br>
 The user can draw numbers (0-9) using a touch screen or mouse on the GUI, and the program will predict the drawn number using a pre-trained TensorFlow model.
+NOTE: Please ensure that the numbers are drawn accurately.
+The model achieves a high accuracy rate of 98.94% in predicting handwritten numbers.<br>
+However, in some cases, such as the digits 5 and 8, if they are not recognized initially, a retry with proper drawing may resolve the issue, as it succeeds 95% of the time."
 ## Setup
 ### Dependencies
 - This project requires Java 8 and JavaFX for GUI. <br>